juxbo/ha-display-experiments-python-epd2in7/README.md

 3. Install the [rpi_epd2in7 library](https://github.com/elad661/rpi_epd2in7) for controlling the Waveshare display (follow its readme)

-4. Configure Home Assistant and Twitch API credentials in a `.env` files as needed.
+4. Configure Home Assistant and Twitch API credentials in a `.env` file as needed.

 5. Unpack the cards.zip using `this-is-a-deck-78`.
 Make sure the output files are in the `/cards` subfolder.